Luisg882/Mildew-Detection-in-Cherry-Leaves/README.md

 To save time in this process, the IT team suggested an ML system that detects instantly, using a leaf tree image, if it is healthy or has powdery mildew.
 A similar manual process is in place for other crops for detecting pests, and if this initiative is successful, there is a realistic chance to replicate this project for all other crops.
 The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.

+### Key Business Requirements:
-- 1 - The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
+- 1  The client is interested in conducting a study to visually differentiate a healthy cherry leaf from one with powdery mildew.
-- 2 - The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
+- 2  The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

 ## Hypothesis and how to validate?

-- List here your project hypothesis(es) and how you envision validating it (them).
+### Hypothesis 1:
+There are distinguishable visual patterns between healthy leaves and leaves infected with powdery mildew.
+- **Validation:** We will use image analysis techniques such as averaging, variability, and difference images to identify potential visual patterns.
+Comparing these visual patterns will allow us to visually differentiate the two classes of leaves.

+### Hypothesis 2:
+A machine learning model that can predict wheter a leaf is healthy or infected with powdery mildew with powdery mildew with high accuracy.
+- **Validation:** We will build a classification model using a dataset of labeled cherry leaf images, healthy vs powdery mildew, and measure its accuracy and loss on predictions.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

-- List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.
+### Business Requirement 1: The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.

+**Rational:** To create the visual study we are going to generate several visualizations:
+- **Average Image:** Creating average images of healthy and infected leaves to identify general patterns.
+- **Variability Images:** Displaying the differences between each category to highlight consistent features.
+- **Difference Image:** Creating a differene image between healthy and powdery mildew leaves to highlight the areas of the image that differ the most.

+These visualizations will help answer the business question of whether healthy and infected leaves are visually distinct, and if so, how.

+### Business Requirement 2: The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.

+**Rationales:** Develop a Machine Learning model that can automatically classify images of healthy or powedery mildew leaves.
+This involves:
+- **Data Preprocessing:** Resizing, and augmenting the leaf images to ensure they are suitable for machine learning.
+- **Model Development:** Building a Convolutional Neural Network (CNN) to classify the images.
+- **Model Evaluation:** Evaluate the model performance.
+The agreed performace with the client is a accuracy of at least 97%.

 ## ML Business Case